ministryofjustice/itpolicycontent/content/confluence/guidance-for-using-open-internet-tools.md

 - They are general purpose.
 This means they are not specific to the MOJ.
 Other organisations can use them.
 - They are accessed using the Internet.
 This means that if you have Internet access, you can connect to the tools.
-- They have a basic 'free-to-use' version.
+- They often have a basic 'free-to-use' version.
 This means that some or all of the capabilities are provided, but with some constraints.
 For example, an online word-processor might let you do all the word-processing tasks, but for a maximum of 5 documents.
-- They have one or more 'paid for' versions.
+- They often have one or more 'paid for' versions.
 By paying for the tool, you unlock some or all of the constraints.

 ### Why OITs are an opportunity for the MOJ